materialdigital/application-ontologies/first-steps/readme.md

 # Purpose of this document

-* This document is intended to provide you with initial orientation.
+* This document is intended to provide you with initial orientation concerning the development of ontologies.
 * Here you can find tutorials, links to teaching material, useful tools and much more for creating (MSE application) ontologies.
 * There are also opportunities to actively engage in PMDco development, to actively exchange ideas with the PMD core team and the MSE community.